WDI-SEA/notes/javascript/00interactivity/programmatic-dom.md

 }
 ```

-This is a DRY way to make a grid of 1000 divs.

 ### Add to the DOM using a function that runs a loop

-I would like a convenient way to generate more squares.
+Our code is starting to get a bit less readable.
+Comments help, but we can make it even more readable by transforming the loop into a strategically-named function:

 We can wrap this process in a function: